 The public hospital enquired if I as a private provider, could take over the mappings locally; the hospital audiologist rightly questioned whether this is appropriate as there is scant content for clinical standards guidelines for Cochlear implantation post switch-on supplied from 2013 onwards, for members covered by Audiology Australia.

 The current clinical guidelines of AudA were inadequate for the public Audiologist to feel that appropriate practice standards were available in the private sector, even though I hold a current membership with a peak audiology association.

 Box 5.
 Contemporary example of the consequences of sub-optimal service delivery by hearing health professionals to Indigenous communities

-“Following a state-wide audit of public hospital audiology services in Queensland, I discovered several cases of incorrect diagnoses of the hearing of older children from an Indigenous community in south east Queensland.
+“Following a state-wide audit of public hospital audiology services in one state, I discovered several cases of incorrect diagnoses of the hearing of older children from an Indigenous community.

-Each child had received a hearing test from a public audiologist in a Queensland hospital; the audiologist had underestimated some hearing issues in each child, and, thinking that these issues would self-resolve, each child was subsequently sent home following testing.
+Each child had received a hearing test from a public audiologist at a hospital; the audiologist had underestimated some hearing issues in each child, and, thinking that these issues would self-resolve, each child was subsequently sent home following testing.

 The audiologist had the opportunity to rectify by calling the child back for a review.
 They did not do this, exposing the child to further irreparable damage.

 By the time I discovered it, the children had suffered permanent hearing loss.

 It’s important to know that to practice audiology within most hospitals, you don’t need to be member of Audiology Australia, you just need to be eligible for membership.
 So if you provide sub-par audiological services in the public health system you won’t necessarily be subject to any sanctions from an association because you don’t have to be a part of one.